Forstulen/projects/README.md

 Project done during Epitech (IT school)
 It's a video game inspired by the famous Snake on Nokia phones.
 (Abstract core and graphic library)

+AbstractVM :

+Project done during Epitech (IT school)
+Create a VM for managing small instructions.